 Phi Phi is one of the smallest islands in Thailand that is visited by tourists, there are no cars or even mopeds so as soon as you get off the pier you are in the town and there’s just a few streets that wind around the town and eventually all seem to link up.

-As there were 3 of us and it was very hot, we left our bags with Sarah and Steph and I went on the search for accommodation.
-There’s definitely more guesthouses than hostels although there are still dorm rooms advertised and the budget accommodation is indeed very budget and you do compromise on the quality!
+We went on the search for accommodation in Phi Phi when we arrived, there’s definitely more guesthouses than hostels although there are still dorm rooms advertised and the budget accommodation is indeed very budget and you do compromise on the quality!

 We eventually found a room for the 3 of us at Baan Thai Guesthouse, the room was pretty small and the lady on reception was horrible and just shouted at everyone and had a million set of rules but the location was good and it was the best quality room we found for the lowest price- we ended up paying 1800 TB/ £35.00 per night between 3 of us which is quite a lot for Thailand but I knew Phi Phi is more expensive than the other islands and its peak season there in January.

-Normally i start at the Irish bar however it was closed while i was there this year (how rude!) so we started in Stockholm bar where the buckets were cheap and the music was good!
-Then we headed onto the beach picking up a bucket from one of the street sellers on the way (they’re always cheaper than the bars).
+Phi Phi is known for it’s nightlife so we got stuck in on our first night, normally I start at the Irish bar then we headed onto the beach picking up a bucket from one of the street sellers on the way (they’re always cheaper than the bars).
 Slinky’s and Ibiza are always my first point of call and we ended up spending time at both of them and having a great night!

-The following day we were rather hungover but we stumbled upon Tapear1994 Tattoo shop with some tourists in, I’ve always been intrigued by how the traditional bamboo tattoos are done and a girl was getting one done in the shop so we hovered for a bit to have a look.
+The following day we were rather hungover but we stumbled upon Tapear1994 Tattoo shop with some tourists in, getting a Bamboo tattoo done in Thailand was not on my list of things to do right now I’ve always been intrigued by how the traditional bamboo tattoos are done and a girl was getting one done in the shop so we hovered for a bit to have a look.

 I have a few tattoos already and I’ve always wanted to add a bamboo one to my collection and I’d been wanting to get one on my arm for a while, Steph had also been thinking about getting one and had something in mind.

-Long story short, we chatted to the guys for a while and watched them do their thing, they were really good and how they do the bamboo tattoo is so impressive!
+Long story short, we chatted to the guys who do the bamboo tattoos in Thailand for a while and watched them do their thing, they were really good and how they do the bamboo tattoo is so impressive!
 It’s basically just a few needles with ink on the end that they continually tap into you and the detail and shading they can do with it is incredible!

-We headed out that night to do the same as the night before and the following day we went and got inked up!
-I was pretty nervous as i was scared it would hurt more than the gun machine tattoos but as soon as he started that fear went!
+We headed out that night to do the same as the night before and the following day we went and got our bamboo tattoos on Phi Phi!
+I was pretty nervous as I was scared it would hurt more than the gun machine tattoos but as soon as he started that fear went!
 My tattoo took about 3 hours and there were points when it was uncomfortable due to the needles on the sensitive skin on the inside of my arm but it was so much better than having a tattoo with a machine!

 Not only is it pretty cool to have a bamboo tattoo done in Thailand but it’s also very cheap!
 Mine cost 4500 TB/ £90.00 which is a lot cheaper than what it would cost in the UK or Australia etc.